ViktorFairuschin/augvid/README.md

-# vizooal
+# AugVid

-A collection of video augmentation tools based on Keras.
+A collection of video augmentation layers.